spreadwyvern/kidney-sonography/README.md

-# kidney-sonography
-Towards the Automation of Kidney Function Classification and Prediction Through Ultrasound-based Kidney Imaging Using Deep Learning
+# Towards the Automation of Kidney Function Classification and Prediction Through Ultrasound-based Kidney Imaging Using Deep Learning

 ## Prediction module
-This repository contains the code of the prediction model used in the submitted paper Towards the Automation of Kidney Function Classification and Prediction Through Ultrasound-based Kidney Imaging Using Deep Learning.
+This repository contains the code of the prediction model used in the submitted paper **Towards the Automation of Kidney Function Classification and Prediction Through Ultrasound-based Kidney Imaging Using Deep Learning**.
 The propsed automated system ensembles 10 trained models to predict estimated glomerular filtration rate (eGFR), and 10 trained gradient-boosted tree models to classify CKD stage.

 ### Dependencies